PythonRSAS/pythonrsas.github.io/_posts/2022-06-20-1-binary-search-trees.md

 ```

-# First and last position in sorted array
+# Problem 2: first and last position in sorted array

 Now, instead of finding the index of the target (assuming no duplicates), we want to find the first and the last position of the target.